MortenGregersen/Bagbutik/README.md

 ##### Description

 Almost all of the schemas ending in “WithoutIncludesResponse” has a wrong schema ref for the “data” property.
-This is both the case in the Open API Spec and the Docs on developer.apple.com.
+This is both the case in the OpenAPI Spec and the Docs on developer.apple.com.

 As an example, the data property of “BetaTestersWithoutIncludesResponse” refer to the schema “Build”, but when I do a request to the “/v1/betaGroups/{id}/betaTesters” endpoint, all of the items in the “data” of the JSON is of type “BetaTester”.
 The docs says the same: https://developer.apple.com/documentation/appstoreconnectapi/BetaTestersWithoutIncludesResponse